 Like most challenging tasks, understanding and troubleshooting the true root cause of Citrix logon issues is not possible with Citrix utilities.
 An administrator must have the right purpose-built software: Goliath Performance Monitor.
 Goliath breaks down the Citrix logon process into 33 or more detailed stages to show all the detailed steps possible.

 Why are these sub-stages important?
 By breaking down the major steps into their detailed components, Goliath uncovers and identifies the true root cause of any logon duration issues.
 For example, Citrix Director can indicate that the GPO phase of the logon process is taking too long – but Goliath can immediately identify the specific GPO or combination of GPOs that are contributing to the problem.
 This means it’s significantly faster for administrators to identify and troubleshoot the problem.

-Armed with this information, the Citrix Admin identified the that the issue was due to using the local domain controller at the office rather than the one in the data center.
-The key is starting with the root cause of the issue, something Citrix Director cannot provide and using that to troubleshoot more quickly and effectively.
+Armed with this information, the Citrix Admin identified that the issue was due to using the local domain controller at the office rather than the one in the data center.
+The key is starting with the root cause of the issue (something Citrix Director cannot provide) and using that information to troubleshoot more quickly and effectively.

 These features are supported by other advanced troubleshooting capabilities of the Goliath Performance Monitor including:

 - Embedded Intelligence and Automation: Goliath Performance Monitor guides users on what metrics to monitor and how to monitor them.
 It’s like getting an end user experience troubleshooting expert in the box.

 - Auto Discover: Goliath automatically discovers and maps your IT components – and deploys to new IT assets as they are added.
 As users logon to these components the detailed substages are automatically added and measured.

 - Intelligent Alerts: Goliath provides alerts based on thresholds, conditions and failures for each stage in the logon process.